What is the role of Collaborative Lawyers?

 Taking a dispute to Court as a contested hearing can take months – sometimes even years – to resolve and can be both financially and emotionally draining.
 Collaborative law offers an alternative approach.
-Provided a couple is willing to work together constructively, the benefits of collaborative law are numerous.
+Provided a couple is willing to work together constructively, the benefits of instructing an appropriately experienced collaborative lawyer are numerous.

 While the exact number of four-way meetings a dispute will take to resolve varies, on average the process can be completed within a couple of months.
 With the quicker resolution comes a lower financial cost, too.
 Perhaps just as importantly, the collaborative approach hands more control to those involved.
 Instead of a Judge making a final decision, in collaborative law the ultimate resolution to any dispute is arrived at through a process of constructive conversation, meaning that the end result is likely to be much more acceptable to all parties.